 Cardano, founded in 2000, is one of the leading firms in Strategic Risk and Fiduciary Management for the pension industry in the Netherlands and the UK, with approximately €180 billion in assets under advice and management for more than 40 strategic clients.

-Cardano is legally and financially fully separated from Cardano Development, but the two groups remain connected through the joint Cardano brand name and Theo Kocken’s involvement (Theo is the CEO of Cardano Holding as well as the Stichting Cardano Development’s Chairman).
+Cardano is legally and financially fully separated from Cardano Development, but the two groups remain connected through the joint Cardano brand name and Theo Kocken’s involvement (Theo is the co-CEO of Cardano Holding as well as the Chairman of the Board of Stichting Cardano Development).
 Cardano as the founding sponsor of Stichting Cardano Development retains the right to appoint one of its three board members.

 Also, there are close operational inter-linkages in the incubation of new projects as well as in managing existing ones (e.g. the close operational ties in jointly managing TCX).
 Any operational inter-linkage is transparent and at arms’ length terms.
 Furthermore, Cardano supports Cardano Development financially with a number of long term loans, used to support the various initiatives of the Cardano Development platform.

 Cardano’s competitive advantage and leadership in the industry is driven by its culture of quantitative and behavioral risk management and innovation, which has become an integral part of its operations.
 Its development objectives are made explicit through Cardano Insights (education and research) and Cardano Development.
 Please find more on Cardano on www.cardano.com.